-GRO 120 - Gerontology
+GRO 120 - Intro to Gerontology

-This course covers the psychological, social, and physical aspects of aging.
-Emphasis is placed on the factors that promote mental and physical well-being.
-Upon completion, students should be able to recognize the aging process and its psychological, social, and physical aspects.
+This course introduces the psychological, social, and biological aspects of aging.
+Emphasis is placed on common mental, social, and physical changes that occur during the aging process.
+Upon completion, students should be able to recognize the aging process and its psychological, social, and biological aspects.